KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 Here is what happen:

 - We deal with a 2-levels list.
-Each item is a list containing 2 strings: the name of the page (e.g. "home") and the name of the file (e.g. "bg-home.jpg").
+Each item is a list containing 2 strings: the name of the page (e.g. “home”) and the name of the file (e.g. “bg-home.jpg”).
 - We loop through the list then access inner items with the `nth()` function (e.g. `nth($page, 1)`).
 - We output CSS within the loop to have one rule for each page.